-The best season to catch this popular game fish is from March to December, as there are seasonal closure from January to February.
+The best season to catch this popular game fish is from March to December, as there is seasonal closure from January to February.

 Blue rockfish, like other rockfish species, are susceptible to barotrauma when they are reeled in because they have swim bladders.
 So, when releasing fish that cannot be kept, it is advised that anglers should make them fit to survive before returning them to water.
 Anglers can do this by deflating their swim bladder with a needle before releasing them so they do not just end up floating around and dying.